Lynx © Kenny Goossen

 We are currently exploring the ecological, practical and social feasibility of reintroducing lynx.
 This is basically asking three key questions.
 Is there an area in England where lynx could live?
 How could we go about bringing lynx back?
 And would local people accept lynx back in the landscape?

-The Missing Lynx Project partnership would support a lynx reintroduction to England if there is both an area in Britain where lynx can live, and if local people are accepting of the animal back in the landscape.
+The Missing Lynx Project partnership would support a lynx reintroduction if there is both an area in Britain where lynx can live, and if local people are accepting of the animal back in the landscape.

 Why lynx?